margaret-liss/Simple/JumpingToSeated.md

 2. At the top of the arc, fold your legs, cross your shins and tuck them close your body until they are a unit.

+3. Arc your belly-leg compact unit under and forward, through your arms.